 As expert travelers, we’re well aware that warm, dry feet usually result in a happy traveler!
 Pack insulated boots that both repel water and are roomy enough for thick, wool socks to fit underneath.
-In the summer, you’ll want lighter hiking boots or a solid pair of athletic shoes along with river shoes.
+In the summer, you’ll want lighter hiking boots or a reliable pair of athletic shoes along with river shoes.

 Pack for the Weather

 Attracting thousands of visitors every year, a visit to Yellowstone National Park has become one of America’s most prized experiences – and we love to offer it to visitors alike.
 If you’re considering a trip through Yellowstone, be sure to keep these tips in mind to ensure you have the best experience possible.

 Keep Your Eyes Peeled

 Keep your eyes peeled for all sorts of wildlife.
-Yellowstone is a rich ecosystem home to all different sorts of species – this is part of what makes visiting Yellowstone so unique and exciting.
+Yellowstone is a rich ecosystem home to all different kinds of species – this is part of what makes visiting Yellowstone so unique and exciting.
 Be on the lookout for animals (especially bison!) that roam freely.

-- Take a Guided Tour
+Take a Guided Tour

 Bring a Camera